adamsilver/fdpb/01-a-registration-form.md

 As there are many flavours of Javascript, and different ways in which to architect components, we're going to walk through the choices used to construct the password reveal component and all the upcoming components in the book.

 First, we're using a constructor.
-A constructor is a function that is conventionally written in upper camel case — `PasswordReveal` not `passwordReveal`.
+A constructor is a function that is conventionally written in upper camel case—`PasswordReveal` not `passwordReveal`.
 It's initialised using the `new` keyword which lets us use the same code to create several instances of the component:

 ```JS
 var passwordReveal1 = new PasswordReveal(document.getElementById('input1'));